DanielGausi/Nemp/bin/Skins/Skin Readme.txt

 PreviewTimeColor,
 PreviewTitelColor,
-PreviewArtistColor: Font colors for the Windows7 preview in the taskbar
+PreviewArtistColor: Font colors for the Windows7 preview in the taskbar PreviewShapePenColor,
+PreviewShapeBrushColor,
+PreviewShapeProgressPenColor,
+PreviewShapeProgressBrushColor: Colors for the Progress bar in Windows7 Taskbar preview

 not used anymore
 -----------------
 TabTextCL
 TabTextBackGroundCL
 ControlImagesColor
+SpecTitelBackGroundCL,
+SpecTimeBackGroundCL:	Background colors for time and title (if not transparent) Splitter2
+Splitter3

 [DialogColors]